evillrich/drex-java/README.md

-# docgrep-java
+# drex-java
-Java implementation of DocGrep.
+Java implementation of Drex